The impact of web hosting on small business

 In the last decade, commerce has moved online – and not just for big guys like Amazon, but for millions of smaller companies selling their wares and capabilities.
 At the same time, these business owners have also seen an increase in the options available for how they host and manage their mission critical sites and in the number of hosting providers in the marketplace.
-Without the benefit of in-house technical expertise, overwhelmed by the options available and frazzled by time constraints, many small business owners struggle to find the right hosting provider.
-Choosing a provider is often viewed as a necessary evil rather than a strategic partnering decision and as a result their business could likely suffer for it.
+Without the benefit of in-house technical expertise, overwhelmed by the options available and frazzled by time constraints, many small business owners struggle to find the best unlimited hosting provider.
+Check this list for Canada before choosing a provider that is often viewed as a necessary evil rather than a strategic partnering decision and as a result their business could likely suffer for it.

 With an increasing number of businesses betting their success on their web presence and cloud reliant technologies, it is troubling to see the percentage that make this critical business decision based on price alone.
 It can be a costly mistake, especially for businesses that can’t afford downtime, slow site performance or security breaches.
 Instead, ask a hosting provider:

 - What is their track record on uptime?
 What service level agreements are in place in the event of an outage?

 - Do they own their own infrastructure and are they on-site with the servers 24x7x365?

 - Does a cheaper price mean that they utilize older or refurbished hardware?

 - Do customers have around the clock access to highly- trained, certified technicians?